PDF Printer VersionDocument Issued on: 1/21/2000

 After 90 days following the date of publication in the Federal Register of the notice announcing the availability of this guidance, comments and suggestions may be submitted at any time for Agency consideration to, Office of Compliance,, 10903 New Hampshire Avenue, Silver Spring, MD 20993.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance contact Casper Uldriks at 301-796-5504, or via FAX at 301-847-8517.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1150) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1150 to identify the guidance you are requesting.

 Guidance1 for Industry and FDA on Alternative to Certain Prescription Device Labeling Requirements